40 Years of Safe Kids, Strong Families

 We do this through a variety of programs designed to support the thousands of children in out-of-home care and to strengthen those families who may be at risk.
 All of our work centers on our vision of Safe Kids.
 Strong Families.

-Child Crisis Arizona operates the only licensed emergency shelter for kids from birth to age 10 in Maricopa County.
+Child Crisis Arizona operates an Emergency Children’s Shelter facility for children up to age 10 who have experienced abuse or neglect.
 Open 24 hours a day each day of the week, we offer a safe haven for children who arrive due to neglect, abandonment, homelessness, abuse or parental incarceration.
 Our specially trained staff and volunteers provide comfort, care and support, as well as medical care, counseling and attention to developmental delays

 With thousands of children in Arizona’s foster care system, the need for strong, well-prepared foster and adoptive families continues to grow. .
 We have one of the largest foster care and adoption programs to license, train and certify individuals and families interested in becoming foster or adoptive parents.
 Our range of services and support, along with realistic training, prepares families for the placement of children of all ages and backgrounds.
 We serve single and two-parent families from a no-limitations spectrum of religious beliefs, ethnicities and sexual orientations.